CONTENTS

 sure we’re supporting them as well.

-I want to say that we’ve
+I want to say that we’ve drawn a hard

-is something that I’ve witnessed first-hand and take personal umbrage with.
+something that I’ve witnessed first-hand and take personal umbrage with.

-So anything that we can do as
+So anything that we can do as a

-a government or as a ministry in particular to support individuals in ensuring
+government or as a ministry in particular to support individuals in ensuring

 that they are not being taken advantage of by bad actors in the industry, we